moscovium-mc/ShellVault/README.md

 ## Overview

-**ShellVault** is a cli shellcode execution framework featuring 31+ execution techniques sourced from the VX-API project.
+**ShellVault** is a CLI shellcode execution framework featuring 31+ execution techniques sourced from the VX-API project.
 It provides security researchers, red team operators, and malware developers with a versatile tool for testing shellcode execution across various Windows API methods.

 ## Quick Start